Laura M. Robinson: Writing

 In 2009, Robinson and Bryan co-wrote the collection of short inspirational stories Chicken Soup for the Soul: Count Your Blessings with five author/collators, in conjunction with their board game.
 Robinson also contributed a foreword, and a personal story about returning to Canada from Los Angeles.

 She continued to write for the Chicken Soup for the Soul series.
-She contributed a similar story about her return to Canada to Chicken Soup for the Soul: O Canada in 2011, was listed as the only author, besides the series founders, of Chicken Soup for the Soul: Hooked on Hockey in 2012, and contributed the lead story to Chicken Soup for the Soul: Miraculous Messages from Heaven in 2013, about a sign after her mother's death.
-Her husband Mark and son Jack Ettlinger each contributed a short story to Chicken Soup for the Soul: Hooked on Hockey.
+She contributed a similar story about her return to Canada to Chicken Soup for the Soul: O Canada in 2011, was listed as the only author, besides the series founders, of Chicken Soup for the Soul: Hooked on Hockey in 2012, and contributed the lead story to Chicken Soup for the Soul: Miraculous Messages from Heaven in 2013.
+Robinson, her husband, and her son each contributed a short story to Chicken Soup for the Soul: Hooked on Hockey.

 Events

 In 2011, Robinson was a speaker at the fifth annual Inspiring Women event in Kitchener, Ontario.
 In 2014, Robinson was the host of the Chicago Toy & Game Fair game-inspired fashion show.